isomerpages/gb-assist/_browse-all-licences-SPF/Class-5---Temporary-Liquor-Licence.md

 ### Application Details

-<p>Under the Liquor Control (Supply and Consumption) Act 2015, any supply of liquor in Singapore will require a liquor licence issued by the Licensing Officer. &ldquo;Liquor&rdquo; is defined as a beverage and or substance, containing more than 0.5% ethanol by mass or volume.</p>
+<p>Under the Liquor Control (Supply and Consumption) Act 2015, any supply of liquor in Singapore will require a liquor licence issued by the Licensing Officer.
+"Liquor" is defined as a beverage and or substance, containing more than 0.5% ethanol by mass or volume.</p>

 ### Documents Needed